 A GMA spec plastic pallet that meets standards and is certified by an ANSI-recognized body like the Underwriters Laboratory (UL) or Factory Mutual Global Standards (FM) complies with ISO materials standards and has ISO-recognized dimensions, even if it’s not an ISO standard pallet per se.
 Essentially, it has made its way through a parallel standardizing process.
 A major concern for North American pallets is fire prevention, and a pallet that meets the UL and FM approval standards for fire tests is probably the closest you can come to an ISO-inspected and approved pallet.
 When expanding your supply chain across North America, and someday beyond, it’s advisable to look for a pallet with at least one of these certifications because they come from an internationally approved certifying body.

 Some businesses may also find it useful to choose a pallet that can’t be easily confused for one that does not meet standards.
 In 2010, a massive recall of Tylenol took place and the culprit turned out to be wood pallets from the Dominican Republic that had slipped into the supply chain although they did not meet standards.
 Plastic pallets are easily distinguished from those from undesirable sources, and high-quality plastic pallets meet UL-2335, FM-4996, or both standards, which certify them as being equal to or less hazardous than wood pallets in fire scenarios.
 If you’re looking for a pallet that fits ISO standard pallet dimensions, a GMA spec plastic pallet that exceeds the standards set by wood pallets may be your best choice.

-The iGPS pallet pool provides a lightweight, rugged GMA spec plastic pallet that meets UL-2335, FM-4996, or both standards.
+The iGPS pallet pool provides a lightweight, rugged GMA spec plastic pallet that will provide excellent performance in all types of industries.
 To adopt a versatile pallet that meets international standards, give our team a call at 1-800-884-0225, email a specialist at [email protected], or visit our contact page.